 When Should I Show Up?

-Sunday School classes for all ages resume November 1st at 9 am.
-Most classes take about 10 minutes to settle in before getting started, so if you're a few minutes late - you're probably right on time!
+Sunday School classes at 9 am: Most classes take about 10 minutes to settle in before getting started, so if you're a few minutes late - you're probably right on time!
 Come in through the main building and a greeter will be there to meet you and help you find a class that you'll be comfortable in.
 We have classes for every age, toddler thru adult.
 The nursery is in the main building right inside the front doors, the children's and youth classes meet in the Fellowship Hall, and the adult classes are spread out between both buildings.

 Worship service is at 10:00 am Sunday mornings.
-We are currently following state social distancing guidelines, encouraging the wearing of face masks, and offering hand sanitizer at each entrance.
 If possible, try to arrive about 10-15 minutes early and we can help you find a good seat and introduce you to somebody friendly that's sitting close by.

 What Should I Wear?